 It usually takes about 3-5 minutes for your result to show.
 Most tests use a + sign to show a pregnancy and a – to show there is no pregnancy.
 Some use other symbols.
 The instructions that come with your test will tell you what to look for.

-If you got a negative result, your period should start soon.
+If you get a negative result, your period should start soon.
 If you still haven’t gotten your period a week later, it’s a good idea to take another test, just to be sure.

 How do I deal with the result?

-If get a pregnancy test at a CLSC or clinic, a nurse will be there to tell you the result.
+If you get the pregnancy test at a CLSC or clinic, a nurse will be there to tell you the result.
 You can talk with them about what the result means and what your options are.

 How do pregnancy tests work?

 There are many different brands of pregnancy tests, but they all work the same way.
 They test your urine for a hormone called human chorionic gonadotropin (HCG).
 Bodies only make this hormone if someone’s pregnant.